Node Setup

 Verify the Node

-Check that your node is running and syncing:
+Check that your node is running and syncing with the network:

 curl -s http://localhost:26657/status | jq '.result.sync_info'

-Your node is fully synced when catching_up is false.
+Your node is fully synced and ready when the catching_up field returns false.

 Manage the Node